rapid7/propsd/docs/http-api.md

 PUT and POST requests return an empty body and a 200 (OK) response code.
 They don't create or update any properties internally.

+OPTIONS requests return an empty body and a 200 (OK) response code.
+They include an `Allow: GET, POST, PUT, OPTIONS` header.

-Any other type of request returns a 405 (Method Not Allowed) response code and includes an `Allow: GET, PUT, POST` header.
+Any other type of request returns a 405 (Method Not Allowed) response code and includes an `Allow: GET, POST, PUT, OPTIONS` header.

 ## Formatted JSON output ##